danluo7/gbm/README.md

-(DE using edgeR with htseq results continues after Stringtie/Ballgown)
+(DE of htseq results using EdgeR continues after Stringtie+Ballgown)

 -------------------------